cosmos/cosmos-sdk/docs/architecture/adr-069-gov-improvements.md

 An optimistic proposal is a proposal that passes unless a threshold a NO votes is reached.

 Voter can only vote NO on the proposal.
-If the NO threshold is reached, the optimistic proposal is converted to a normal proposal.
+If the NO threshold is reached, the optimistic proposal is converted to a standard proposal.

 Two governance parameters will be in added [`v1.Params`][5] to support optimistic proposals: